Topical medication: Disadvantages of topical drug delivery systems

 The site of putting the patches for topical drugs may get irritated and have rashes and feel itchy.
 Hence, some topical drugs including nicotine patches for smoking cessation are advised to change places for each application to avoid continuous irritation of the skin.
 Also, since the drug needs to penetrate the skin, some drugs may not be able to pass through the skin.
-Some drugs are then “wasted” and the bioavailability of the drug will decrease.
+Some drugs are then "wasted" and the bioavailability of the drug will decrease.

 Challenges for designing topical dosage form

 Skin penetration is the main challenge for any topical dosage form.
 The drug needs to penetrate the skin in order to get into the body to apply its function.
-The drug follows the Fick’s first law of diffusion.
-One of the most common versions of Fick’s first law of diffusion is:
+The drug follows Fick's first law of diffusion.
+One of the most common versions of Fick's first law of diffusion is: